Vestron Video

-Vestron Video was the main subsidiary of Vestron, Inc., a home video company based in Stamford, Connecticut, that was active from 1981 to 1993, and is considered to have been a pioneer in the home video market.
+Vestron Video is the main subsidiary of Vestron, Inc., a home video company based in Stamford, Connecticut, that was active from 1981 to 1993, and is considered to have been a pioneer in the home video market.

 The name is now used for a collector-oriented home entertainment label of Lionsgate Studios.

 History

 Vestron was founded in 1981 by Austin Owen Furst Jr. (born 1943), an executive at HBO, who was hired to dismantle the assets of Time-Life Films.
 Furst bought the video rights of the film library, which also included several productions for HBO (then-owned by Time-Life) as well as films HBO had invested seed money in, for himself and decided to form a home entertainment company with these assets.
 Furst's daughter suggested the moniker "Vestron," a portmanteau combining the name of Roman goddess Vesta and "Tron", which means "instrument" in Greek.

 The company held on to its Time-Life Video library, and was also responsible for releases on videocassette and CED Videodisc (CED) of mostly B movies and films from the Cannon Films' library.
 The most notable titles Vestron released in its early days were Monster Squad and An American Werewolf in London.
 In later years, the company began to shift towards mainstream films, including films released through their Vestron Pictures subsidiary, most notably Dirty Dancing.
 Vestron was the first company to release National Geographic and PBS' Nova videos in the late 1980s, mostly distributed by Image Entertainment, and was the first to market with a pro wrestling video, Pro Wrestling Illustrated Presents Lords of the Ring.
 They also released a 3-volume series called How to Beat Home Video Games, which contains strategies for video games of the time.

 They also handled exclusive US distribution, marketing and sales of VidAmerica releases beginning in 1983.
 Starting in 1985, they handed these duties to their genre sub-label, Lightning Video.
 In 1987, VidAmerica split away from Vestron and launched its own distribution business.

 Vestron went public on the New York Stock Exchange in 1985 with what was, at the time, a large market cap initial public offering (IPO) of $440 million, which was oversubscribed.
 The company enjoyed success for several years, at one point exceeding 10% of the US video movie market.
 At its high point sales approximated $350 million annually, and the company sold video movies in over 30 countries either directly or through sub-licensing agreements.
 This was a rights business, built by people who saw the value in video (VCR) rights to films before the major studios did.
 Eventually they recognized the market potential and film products became increasingly harder for Vestron to acquire.
 Also, independent producers increased the price of what was available.